mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 # Full v2 integration

+This page serves as a migration guide from AHK++ 5.0.7 to AHK++ 6.0.0.
+It may not be fully up-to-date with the latest version of AHK++, but breaking changes will only be present in AHK++ 7 and later.

-This doc covers all the new features as a result of integrating with thqby's AHK v2 Language Support extension.
-See [known issues](#known-issues) at the bottom of this file
+This doc covers all the new features as a result of integrating with thqby's AHK v2 Language Support extension in AHK++ 6.
+See [known issues](#known-issues) at the bottom of this file for more details.

 ## The big changes